Ver. 14.0

 System (THCST)

-Table 23 - THSBL Transcription - Vowel System of Tiberian Hebrew
+Table 22 - THSBL Transcription of TH Vowel System

 - The Independent Pronouns in EBHP and Colloquial Arabic Dialects